-Refer to CBSE Class 12 History Framing The Constitution MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 12 History with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 15 Framing The Constitution Class 12 MCQ are an important part of exams for Class 12 History and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 History Framing The Constitution MCQs Set B provided below.
+The MCQ Questions for Class 12 Chapter 12 Framing The Constitution History with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 History and also download more latest study material for all subjects

 Question.
 Which social evil was largely opposed during free India?